 Meet Amanda Hearst, Founder and Chair of Friends of Finn

-Friends of Finn is a dedicated group of young leaders committed to stopping the inhumane treatment of dogs in puppy mills
+The Friends of Finn (FoF) committee is a group of young leaders dedicated to working with The HSUS’s Stop Puppy Mills Campaign to put an end to the inhumane treatment of dogs in puppy mills and advocate pet adoption.

 Learn more about what you can do to stop puppy mills »

 Amanda Hearst is the Founder and Chair of Friends of Finn, and serves on The HSUS Board of Directors and the Advisory Board of NEST.
 Hearst co-founded an ethical fashion e-commerce business, Maison de Mode, where she sells and supports conscious commerce, and is also the Special Projects Editor at "Town & Country" magazine, where she writes about sustainable fashion and travel.
 Named one of the "20 Under 40" philanthropists by the New York Observer, Hearst received The HSUS Compassion in Action award in 2015 for her work on behalf of animals.
 She currently resides in Manhattan with her pup, Finnegan.